genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ## Install genesis npm modules

-First step is to install the required genesis npm modules.
-In your angular project root directory run the following command.
+The first step is to install the required Genesis npm modules.
+In the root directory of your angular project, run the following command.

 ```
  npm install --save @genesislcap/foundation-comms @genesislcap/foundation-entity-management @genesislcap/foundation-header @genesislcap/foundation-layout @genesislcap/foundation-login @genesislcap/foundation-zero @genesislcap/foundation-zero-grid-pro @genesislcap/g2plot-chart @genesislcap/rapid-grid-pro
 ```

-And install development dependencies with the following command
+Then run the following command to install the development dependencies:

 ```
 npm install --save-dev svg-url-loader file-loader @angular-builders/custom-webpack
 ```

-## Update build config
+## Update the build configuration

-In this section we will guide you on how to update your build configuration.
+To update your build configuration, you need to:

+- update your **angular.json** file
+- update your **tsconfig.json** file
-You will need to update your `angular.json`, `tsconfig.json`, add some custom webpack config files.
+- add some custom webpack config files

-Update your `angular.json` file with the following config.
-Remember to replace `project-name` and `prefix` to match your application settings.
+First, go to your **angular.json** file and add the following config.
+In the code below, replace `project-name` and `prefix` to match your application settings.

 ```
   ...